2006 Regular Session

-A CONCURRENT RESOLUTION COMMENDING THE LIFE OF PROFESSOR JOHN PAUL "JACK" JONES AND EXPRESSING THE SYMPATHY OF THE LEGISLATURE.
+A CONCURRENT RESOLUTION COMMENDING THE LIFE OF JAMES M. RICHARDSON, WORLD WAR II VETERAN AND FORMER PRESIDENT OF THE MISSISSIPPI BAPTIST CONVENTION, AND EXPRESSING THE SYMPATHY OF THE LEGISLATURE.

-NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby commend the life of Professor John Paul "Jack" Jones and express the sympathy of the Legislature on his passing.
+NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby commend the life of James M. Richardson, World War II Veteran, Pastor and former President of the Mississippi Baptist Convention, and express the sympathy of the Legislature on his passing.

-BE IT FURTHER RESOLVED, That a copy of this resolution be presented to the family of Jack Jones and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to the surviving family of Mr. Richardson and be made available to the Capitol Press Corps.